 |Czech Republic||9 Sept 00||Doktor Kdo (dubbed)|

-- Fox aired the Movie on over 150 channels in the United States.
-The 85 minute Film was given a 2 hour timeslot.
+- The Movie was shown on Fox and over 150 affiliate stations in the United States.
+The 89-minute Film was given a 2 hour timeslot to accommodate commercials.

 - The Film was marketed by BBC Worldwide and Universal Television as a "Movie for Television" and therefore it had a far wider international sales distribution; the Film was screened in a number of countries that had never seen the series.

 - In most non-English-speaking countries, the Film was shown with subtitles, but a small number aired a dubbed version (noted above).
 (The subsequent VHS tape was also subtitled or dubbed - see list below.)

 - The French dub of the Film (which was the exact same re-edit as the UK) was given the new title Le Seigneur du Temps; this screened in France, Luxembourg, and on the Canadian station Ztélé.
 (France is the only foreign country to create its own opening title graphics and translate the closing credits roll; all other foreign dubs (which used the full uncut version) retained the English titles and credits; in case of the Brazilian dub, the alternative title was spoken by a narrator.)

 - The Film was available on the In-flight TV Systems of Singapore Airlines, and was shown 99 times between July and September 1996 by British Airways.
 It was also available on Merchant Navy vessels (although of which countries is not known - see list of possibilities HERE).